blaskocode/VideoStitchProto/tasks_MVP.md

 **Tasks:**

-- [ ] 1. **LLM selection & helper**
+- [x] 1. **LLM selection & helper**

-   * Decide: use OpenAI or another LLM provider (this wasn’t specified, but we can assume something like OpenAI or Replicate’s LLMs).
+   * Decide: use OpenAI or another LLM provider (this wasn't specified, but we can assume something like OpenAI or Replicate's LLMs).
    * Create `lib/llmClient.ts` with:

      * `generateStorylines({ productPrompt, moodPrompt, likedMoodboards }): Promise<string[]>`.

-- [ ] 2. **Prompt template for storylines**
+- [x] 2. **Prompt template for storylines**

    * Create `prompts/storylinePrompt.ts` exporting a function returning a prompt like:

-     * “You are an expert ad creative director.
-Given PRODUCT and MOOD and STYLE NOTES, propose 3 distinct 15–30 second ad concepts, each in this format: Title, 2-3 sentence overview, then bullet list of 3-5 scenes.”
+     * "You are an expert ad creative director.
+Given PRODUCT and MOOD and STYLE NOTES, propose 3 distinct 15–30 second ad concepts, each in this format: Title, 2-3 sentence overview, then bullet list of 3-5 scenes."

-- [ ] 3. **API: generate storyline options**
+- [x] 3. **API: generate storyline options**

    * Route: `app/api/projects/[projectId]/storylines/route.ts`
    * `POST`: